katavie/harvey/_posts/2017-10-24-public-health.md

 ![Image of firefighters by Benjamin Kerensa]({{'/img/benjamin-kerensa-363991.jpg'|prepend:site.baseurl}})

+*This photo, taken by [Benjamin Kerensa](https://unsplash.com/photos/j-MPRQOJfVU), is from [Unsplash](https://unsplash.com/license), whose content is all free to use for commerical and noncommercial purposes.*

 These are some notes on a paper written by the James Schultz from the University of Miami and Sandro Galea from Boston University.
 They discuss the effects of Harvey, Irma, and Maria from a public health perspective, as well as optimal recovery strategies.

 ### Mitigating the Mental and Physical Health Consequences of Hurricane Harvey